Seasonal allergies: Nip them in the bud

 To reduce your exposure to the things that trigger your allergy signs and symptoms (allergens):

-- Delegate lawn mowing, weed pulling and other gardening chores that stir up allergens.
+- Avoid lawn mowing, weed pulling and other gardening chores that stir up allergens.

 - Don't hang laundry outside — pollen can stick to sheets and towels.